When I started this Blog it was a beginning, a push, for me, towards actually doing instead of just dreaming.

 The clanging of the flag ties against the line of poles behind us, sounded like a persistent drum beat keeping pace with our push forward.
 The echo of the gun salute boomed in the distance, the sound staying with us as the ceremony continued.
 The day was so bright, its edges sharp and distinct, imprinting each moment easily into memory.

 All of us assembled at the Cenotaph understood why we were there, why we must remember.
-I caught a movement high above, on the roof of a building cross the way, police watching the crowd, there’s two more on the building right next to it.
+I caught a movement high above, on the roof of a building cross the way, police watching the crowd, there were two more on the building right next to it.
 I turned and looked up the impressive height of the Chateau Laurier hotel, there too, on the very top balcony, there were more.
 A stark reminder, that all are not looking for peace in this world of ours.

-I left Ottawa with my fear intact, it’s true, however my visit allowed me the remembrance I needed, plus I left a prayer behind for those we lost, coupled with a sincere promise that those who care, will not let history repeat itself.
+I left Ottawa with my fear intact it’s true, however my visit allowed me the remembrance I needed, plus I left a prayer behind for those we lost, coupled with a sincere promise that those who care, will not let history repeat itself.

 Both my parents were born and raised in the suburbs of Montreal.